RegularFriend/Grassdancer_StyleGuide/README.markdown

 ### Access Level Modifiers

-Access level modifiers should be explicitly defined for classes, methods and member variables.
+Access level modifiers should be explicitly defined for classes, functions and member variables.

 __BAD:__